 Intentional killing of oneself.
-BJS recorded arrest-related deaths as suicides only if medical staff deemed the decedent deliberately took his or her life.
-The most common type of suicide reported to the ARD program included decedents engaging in armed standoffs with law enforcement prior to taking his or her life.
+BJS recorded arrest-related deaths as suicides only if medical staff deemed the decedent deliberately took their life.
+The most common type of suicide reported to the Arrest-Related Deaths (ARD) program included decedents engaging in armed standoffs with law enforcement prior to taking their life.
 Other suicides occurred while law enforcement officers were attempting to apprehend the deceased, who committed suicide to avoid being taken into custody.
 Drug and alcohol overdoses were not considered to be suicides unless there was evidence the overdose was intentional.
 Unintentional over use of alcohol or drugs for recreational purposes were coded as intoxication deaths.
-Deaths that were submitted as suicide by cop, were recorded in the ARD collection as homicides because the death was directly attributed to actions taken by law enforcement personnel.
+Deaths submitted as suicide by cop were recorded in the ARD collection as homicides because the death was directly attributed to actions taken by law enforcement personnel.

-The NCVS recognizes two forms of household tenancy: (1) owned, which includes dwellings that are mortgaged, and (2) rented, which includes rent free quarters belonging to a party other than the occupants, and situations where rental payments are in kind or services.
+The National Crime Victimization Survey (NCVS) recognizes two forms of household tenancy: (1) owned, which includes dwellings that are mortgaged, and (2) rented, which includes rent free quarters belonging to a party other than the occupants and situations where rental payments are in kind or services.

 The Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act was signed into law in 1990.
 It requires institutions of higher education that participate in federal financial aid programs to keep and disclose information about crime on and near campus.
 Clery Act statistics are available on the Campus Safety and Security Data Analysis Cutting Tool site.